Hermann E. Reisner

 Hermann Eduard Reisner (1910 in Berlin – 2002 in Frankfurt am Main) was a German publisher and author of economic manuals, Guidebooks and Hardcover publications.

 Life and publishing activity

 Reisner was born in Berlin in 1910, in 1929 he co-founded of the German export magazine "Übersee-Post".
 After World War II he moved from Berlin to Nuremberg and later to Frankfurt am Main, where he founded the "Made in Europe" publishing house (in 1954).

 In the time of the German "Wirtschaftswunder" (the post-war "economic miracle"), Hermann E. Reisner became known as an editor and author of economic literature, magazines and practice-oriented export publications.
-In the early 1950s and 1960s he travelled to the USA and published "business advises" for German entrepreneurs on trade issues, U.S. product, U.S. industry and how to deal with local authorities.
+In the early 1950s and 1960s he travelled to the US and published "business advises" for German entrepreneurs on trade issues, U.S. product, U.S. industry and how to deal with local authorities.
 His publications became major cross-cultural guidelines of international business for German entrepreneurs when dealing with trade partners around the globe.